-MILS 1031 is offered during the fall term.
-This junior course prepares the army ROTC student for commissioning into the U.S. army as a second lieutenant.
+This junior level course is to those students who have completed all previous Military Science courses and have signed a contract with the Army ROTC.
+This course prepares the Army ROTC student for commissioning into the U.S. Army as a Second Lieutenant.
 Course instruction is coupled with practical exercises in tactical and technical military subjects with particular emphasis on leadership development, problem solving and decision making.
+Students must take part in physical fitness training, labs, and all ROTC activities.